 Python is a case-sensitive language, and its keywords are also case-sensitive.
 You must be careful while using them in your code.
 Also, you cannot use them as variables in your programs.
 Incorrect use of keywords in Python will result in a syntax error.

-We’ve just captured here a snapshot of the possible Python keywords.
+We’ve just captured an image of all Python keywords.

 As shown earlier, Python has a long list of keywords you can’t remember all at once.
 However, it is important you know about them and have some idea of the available keywords.
 We’ll cover each of them in the rest of the tutorials.